Bladder Cancer: Symptoms, Causes, Medicines & Treatments

 Regarding race and gender, white individuals report bladder cancer far more common than individuals of any other race.
 This is also true for men, as they are nearly three times more likely to develop bladder cancer as women.

-Those with bladder cancer in their personal or family history of far more likely to experience bladder cancer than those without a history.
-When family members have a history of bladder cancer, an individual may have inherited genetics that make them more susceptible to bladder cancer although strictly genetic bladder cancer is rare.
+Those with bladder cancer in their personal or family history of far more likely to experience it than those without a history.
+When family members have a history of bladder cancer, an individual may have inherited genetics that make them more susceptible to bladder cancer although strictly the genetic form is rare.

 Additionally, those who previously had bladder cancer are at a very high risk of suffering from a recurrence of the disease.